tharumbun/cambopedia/src/content/posts/cambodia-best-coffee-bean-supplier.md

 The coffee culture near TK Avenue, and across Phnom Penh, will only get more competitive.
 Mobile carts, minimalist kiosks, and branded roasteries are populating every corner.
 To survive, and thrive, you must stop being just a coffee retailer and start being a quality curator.

-Letty found her answer.
+Bopha found her answer.
 By partnering with a dedicated distributor, she no longer worries about her beans.
 Her baristas have the specifications they need.
 Her customers have the consistency they crave.
-Letty’s café near TK Avenue is no longer just "cozy"—it’s known for serving the "golden standard" of specialty coffee.
+Bopha’s café near TK Avenue is no longer just "cozy"—it’s known for serving the "golden standard" of specialty coffee.

 Don't let your café’s growth be stunted by inconsistent supply.
 You already have the passion.
 We have the dependable, high-quality beansworthy of being called golden.